 From my experience, Castelli di Jesi wineries tend to put all their eggs in the riserva basket, leaving their DOC-level wines simple and straightforward.
 The Capovolto (La Marca di San Michele’s entry-level wine) defies this trend with its zesty, herbaceous finish that lingers.
 The length of this finish alone makes it the best wine in its class.

 La Marca di San Michele’s riserva, Passolento, is a show-stopper.
-Rather than compare it to other wines of Castelli di Jesi, it forced me to compare it to Campagna’s Fiano and Greco, as well as some of the great whites I’ve tasted from Burgundy.
+Rather than compare it to other wines of Castelli di Jesi, it forced me to compare it to Campagna’s Fiano, as well as some of the great whites I’ve tasted from Burgundy.
 Passolento is fermented in large 10hl Slavonian oak botti, and it recalls crisp pears, white flowers, key lime, sassafras and a distinct thread of roasted almonds.
 As complex as the tones are, Passolento’s creamy texture gives the wine a luxurious feel.
-Like great Chablis, it is a mood lifter.
-When wine can alter your state — and I’m not talking about alcohol — it’s best to take note.
+If a warm, spring evening could be bottled, it would resemble Passolento.

 Visiting La Marca di San Michele